-WORK FOR THE U.S. ENVIRONMENTAL PROTECTION AGENCY - The New England District is designated as the Corps of Engineers total support agency for the U.S. Environmental Protection Agency's (EPA) Region I (New England) Superfund program for those federal-lead projects assigned to the Corps by EPA.
-This includes responsibility for design and/or construction execution of remediation projects.
-In addition, the New England District is providing technical assistance upon request to EPA New England for other federal-lead projects assigned by EPA to private firms as well as for some potentially responsible party (PRP) remediation.
+WORK FOR THE U.S. ENVIRONMENTAL PROTECTION AGENCY - The New England District provides support to the U.S. Environmental Protection Agency's (EPA) Region I (New England) Superfund program when requested.
+This typically includes responsibility for design and/or construction execution of remediation projects.
+New England District is not currently supporting EPA on any Superfund Projects in New Hampshire.